Treatment of Crohn's disease

 4.1 TNF-α InhibitorsRemicade, Remsima, Humira, Simponi

-Action: Inhibits TNF-α (tumor necrosis factor), an inflammatory cytokine active in our body, thereby blocking factors that cause tumor cell necrosis.
+Action: Blocks the factor that kills cancer cells by inhibiting TNF-α (tumor necrosis factor), an inflammatory cytokine active in our body.

-Administration and Maintenance: Administered after the 1st dose at 2, 4, and 8-week intervals.
-Efficacy lasts from 3 months to a maximum of 5 years; if antibodies against the drug are generated, efficacy is lost.
+Administration & Maintenance: Administered after the 1st dose at 2-week, 4-week, and 8-week intervals.
+The duration of effect is from 3 months to 5 years at most, and if antibodies to the drug are generated, effectiveness is lost.

 Side Effects: Viral and respiratory infections, indigestion, vomiting, nausea.
-Increased cancer incidence (especially lymphoma) with long-term use.
+Increased cancer incidence with long-term use (especially lymphoma).

 Anti-IL agents